Nunavut: Mining

 The Hope Bay gold mine is one of three major mines in the territory.

-There are currently three major mines in operation in Nunavut.
+There are three major mines in operation in Nunavut.
 Agnico-Eagle Mines Ltd – Meadowbank Division.
 Meadowbank Gold Mine is an open pit gold mine with an estimated mine life 2010–2020 and employs around 680 people.

 The second mine in production is the Mary River Iron Ore mine on northern Baffin Island, operated by Baffinland Iron Mines, which produces high-grade iron ore for direct export.

 The most recent mine to open is Doris North or the Hope Bay Mine operated near Hope Bay Aerodrome by TMAC Resource Ltd. This new high grade gold mine is the first in a series of potential mines in gold occurrences all along the Hope Bay greenstone belt.